-The proposed architectural pattern is an evolution of the essay presented in the last SugarLoafPLoP 2002 [SIMÃO et al 2002].
+The proposed architectural pattern is an improvement of the essay presented in the last SugarLoafPLoP 2002 [24].
 The evolution is met in the specification of the architectural pattern in terms of design patterns, as well as the own advancement of the solution, like in the specification of the Conflict-Solver or in the aggregation of this conflict solver with the Decision and Co-ordination inside the unique element called Regency.